sourcecred/docs/docs/beta/plugins/discourse.md

 ---

-The Discourse plugin assigns Cred to contributors participating on Discourse forums, for example by posting, replying to posts, or liking posts.
+The Discourse plugin assigns Cred to contributors participating on Discourse forums; for example, by posting, replying to posts, or liking posts.

 The plugin does this by fetching data using the Discourse API in anonymous mode.
 This means that, unlike other plugins, it does not require any credentials and we can start loading data